OSEHRA-Sandbox/XINDEX/README.rst

 Remarks on how this is accomplished (CJE)
 -----------------------------------------
 There is a new select by namespace prompt and a new select file prompt.
 This lets users choose to analyse a whole namespace.
-What BUILD or INSTALL selects has not changed: These still do not do new components.
-This is left for future work.
+BUILD, INSTALL, PACKAGE prompts will analyse all components in the BUILD file (for both builds and installs) and will analyze all Package elements by the namespace obtained from the package file.

 Fileman Template Pointer Analysis (SMH)
 =======================================